discountry/discountry.github.io/_posts/2017/2017-02-15-use-atom-as-your-markdown-editor.markdown

 **Download from here: [Atom](https://atom.io/)**

 Download the installer accroding to your platform.
-Atom supports all the operating system including Windows/OSX/Linux.
+Atom supports all the operating systems including Windows/OSX/Linux.

 ![2017-02-15_13-43-01](https://ooo.0o0.ooo/2017/02/15/58a3eac1ec055.png)